Accenture/reactive-interaction-gateway/examples/channels-example/README.md

 1. First tab: Fill in `Event message` with e.g. (again username has to match) `{"username":"mike", "payload":"hello"}` (`username` is the only required field, rest of the message can be whatever)
 1. First tab: Press `Send event` => You should see messages on the right side in both browser tabs

-### Subscribe to some elses channel without privileged role
+### Subscribe to someone elses channel without privileged role

 Repeat steps 1 to 4.

 1. First tab: Fill in `Subscribe to topic` with e.g. josh (this has to be different from the `User Name`)
 1. First tab: Press `Connect` => You should see error message on the right side, that you are not authorized to subscribe to this channel.
 That's because you are not owner of the channel nor has privileged role to do so.

-### Subscribe to some elses channel with privileged role
+### Subscribe to someone elses channel with privileged role

 Repeat steps 1 to 3.